kennyalive/blog/content/post/quake3-vulkanized.md

 ### Code

-vk.h* *provides interface that brings Vulkan support to Q3 renderer.
-The interface is quite concise and consists of a dozen of functions that can be divided into 3 category: initialization functions, resource management functions and rendering setup functions.
+`vk.h` provides interface that brings Vulkan support to Q3 renderer.
+The interface is quite concise and consists of a dozen of functions that can be divided into 3 categories: initialization functions, resource management functions and rendering setup functions.

 *Initialization:*